MicrosoftDocs/azure-docs/articles/security/fundamentals/overview.md

 ### Azure Security Center

-[Security Center](../security-center/security-center-intro.md) helps you prevent, detect, and respond to threats, and provides you increased visibility into, and control over, the Security of your Azure resources.
-It provides integrated Security monitoring and policy management across your Azure subscriptions, helps detect threats that might otherwise go unnoticed, and works with a broad ecosystem of Security solutions.
-Network recommendations center around firewalls, Network Security Groups, configuring inbound traffic rules, and more.
+[Security Center](../../security-center/security-center-intro.md) helps you prevent, detect, and respond to threats which enables you strengthen the security posture your Azure resources.
+It provides [security monitoring and policy management](../../security-center/tutorial-security-policy) across your Azure subscriptions and detects threats that might otherwise go unnoticed, and informs you of these attacks with [security alerts](../../security-center/security-center-alerts-overview).
+In addition, [recommendations](../../security-center/security-center-recommendations) are Network recommendations center around firewalls, Network Security Groups, configuring inbound traffic rules, and more.

 ## Compute